mdiazcl/fuzzbunch-debian/README.md

  - Fuzzbunch.xml edited to be able to work on Wine
  - Fixed "listeningposts error" when running fb.py

+## Motivation
+I read a lot of different papers on how to install and run this on WindowsXP and a few running on Unix, none of them on Kali (Maybe there are a bunch, but I didn't do much research to be honest.
+All of the they needed to fix some files, move folders, or download files from different websites, I just wanted to make it simple, quick and accessible for everyone only by typing a few bash commands and a git clone!

 **Contact Info**: miguel.diaz {at} mdiazlira.com | telegram @mdiazcl

 ## Original Work and special thanks